aedoyle/SenSem/README.md

-# Check Presentations Folder for Info
+# Working Repo for a Horror Game Project.
+Check Presentations Folder for Info